benny-dreamly/mow/worlds/candybox2/docs/guide_en.md

 ## Joining a MultiWorld Game

-1. Visit the Candy Box 2 Archipelago Game page at [https://candybox2-ap.vicr123.com](https://candybox2-ap.vicr123.com)
+1. Visit the Candy Box 2 MultiworldGG Game page at [https://candybox2-ap.vicr123.com](https://candybox2-ap.vicr123.com)
 2. Enter the following information:
     - Enter the server url and port from your game (for example, `multiworld.gg:55819`)
     - Enter the name of the slot you wish to connect to